wangerekaharun/StreamLocationSharing/README.md

 Here you getting location from <code>FusedLocationProviderClient</code> as a <code>Flow</code> using  the <code>locationFlow()</code> extension method.
 You're collecting the results in a safe way using the <code>Lifecycle></code> methods.

-Now you have the current user location, in the next section you'll see how to add location coordinates as custom attachements.
+Now you have the current user location, in the next section, you'll see how to add location coordinates as custom attachments.

-## Adding Location as a Custom Attachement
+## Adding Location as a Custom Attachments

-To send add location to your custom attachment, you need to create an <code>Attachment</code> object as shown below.
+To add the location to your custom attachment, you need to create an <code>Attachment</code> object as shown below.

 ```Kotlin
 // 1